josesuarez-accenture/openathon-angular/boring-theory-2/README.md

 <br/>

-## But why now, as an architect, I think in a completely way?
+## But why now, as an architect, I think in a completely different way?
 Creating a **solution is not a matter of only coding**.
 It requires a lot of **subjects** to consider, **objectives and targets** to be achieved, to think in a lot of candidate technologies that must work together aiming for those targets, deciding which one to use and, again, think on **reusability, security, extensibility, robustness, reliability, resilientness…**

 We must have clear what the web site must do, which are the functionalities the client is expecting, which are the requirements.
 Now, change the colloquial concepts: